- Overview and Highlights

 - American Paintings and Sculpture

 - European Art

 - Modern and Contemporary Art

 American Paintings and Sculpture

-The collection of American paintings, miniatures, and sculpture offers a teaching resource unparalleled in any university museum and is considered among the greatest public collections of American art in the nation.
+The collection of American paintings, miniatures, and sculpture at the Gallery offers a teaching resource unparalleled in any university museum and is considered among the greatest public collections of American art in the nation.

 About American Paintings and Sculpture